Ballot Measure-o-meter

 Kentucky

-Amendment 2 will ask Kentucky voters if the legislature should be allowed to direct public taxpayer funds to private or charter K-12 schools.
-The Kentucky Education Association, which represents tens of thousands of public school educators across the state, has warned that the measure would hurt every public school in the state if it passes.
+A failed Amendment 2 asked Kentucky voters if the legislature should be allowed to direct public taxpayer funds to private or charter K-12 schools.
+The Kentucky Education Association, which represents tens of thousands of public school educators across the state, had warned that the measure would hurt every public school in the state if it passes.

 Learn More Here